Charles Laporte-Bisquit

 OVERVIEW

-Charles focuses mainly on competition damages litigation, including collective actions.
-He trained and qualified at Hausfeld in 2017 after completing a six-month secondment in the area of banking litigation.
-In January 2025, he was promoted to Counsel.
+Charles specialises in competition damages litigation, with a strong focus on collective actions before the UK Competition Appeal Tribunal.
+He trained and qualified at Hausfeld in 2017, following a six-month secondment in banking litigation, and was promoted to Counsel in January 2025.

 EDUCATION